timurco/claude-settings/commands/commit-all.md

-Make commits using structured approach:
+Make ONE commit using structured approach:

 #### **Commit Structure:**
 - **Format:** Use heredoc for multiline commit messages to ensure proper line breaks